Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Are all decision-makers aligned?

-• Are there liens, mortgages, or title concerns?
+• Are there mortgages, liens, judgments, or title concerns?

 Start With a Home Value Review

-Before making decisions about repairs, cleanout, pricing, or timing, it helps to understand the home’s current value.
+Before making decisions about repairs, cleanout, pricing, or timing, it helps to understand the property’s current market value.

 A professional home value review can help evaluate: